MidnightBSD/security-advisory-client/README.md

 ## Run it
 sudo /usr/local/bin/advisory.pl

 It can also run out of the daily periodic scripts and results emailed to you.
+Simply add it to the /etc/periodic.conf file as daily_status_security_advisorymport_enable="YES"